Extended L-ensembles: a new representation for Determinantal Point Processes: Extended L-ensembles: a new representation for DPPs

 \subsection{DPPs via extended L-ensembles}

 \begin{definition}[Extended L-ensemble] Let $\ELE{\bL}{\bV}$ be any NNP.
 An extended L-ensemble $\X$ based on $\ELE{\bL}{\bV}$ is a point process verifying:

 \end{definition} \begin{remark} We stress that an extended L-ensemble reduces to an L-ensemble only in the case $p=0$.
-If $p\geq 1$, an extended L-ensemble is not an L-ensemble, since the probability mass function of $\X$ is not expressed as a principal minor of a larger matrix.
+If $p\geq 1$, an extended L-ensemble is not an L-ensemble, since the probability mass function of $\X$ is not expressed as a principal minor of a larger matrix\footnote{another way to see that is by looking at the distribution of the size of the sampled set: by definition~\ref{def:dpp_via_L}, an L-ensemble has a non-null probability of sampling the empty set; whereas Corollary~\ref{cor:distrib_size_ELE} states that the empty set has a null probability of being sampled as soon as $p\geq 1$}.
 Also, the right-hand side in eq. \eqref{eq:proba_mass} is non-negative by Lemma~\ref{lem:equivalence_ppdpp_ensemble}, and thus defines a valid probability distribution.
 The normalisation constant is tractable and given later (see section \ref{sec:ppdpp-marginal-kernel}).
 On a more minor note, the factor $(-1)^p$ arises because of the peculiar properties of saddle-point matrices, see Lemma~\ref{lem:det-saddlepoint}. \end{remark}

 Importantly, the class of extended L-ensembles is identical to the class of DPPs, as the two following theorems demonstrate. \begin{theorem} Let $\ELE{\bL}{\bV}$ be any NNP, and $\X$ be an extended L-ensemble based on $\ELE{\bL}{\bV}$.
 Then, $\X$ is a DPP with marginal kernel